textcreationpartnership/A02832/README.md

 ##Content Summary##

 #####Front#####
-A speach, deliuered to the Kings most excellent Maiestie at his entrie into his good-towne of Edinbu

 #####Body#####

-A speach, deliuered to the Kings most excellent Maiestie at his entrie into his good-towne of Edinbu **Types of content**
+1. A SPEACH, Deliuered to the Kinges most excellent Majestie, at his Entry into his good Towne of EDINBVRGH, &c.

+1. ORATIO PER EVNDEM SERENISSIMO REGI EXHIBITA.

+**Types of content**

   * There are 28 **verse** lines!